sestanlab/OrganEx/README.md

 # Overview

-This repository contains the codes used for the snRNA-Seq analysis in following publication: Molecular and Cellular Recovery After Prolonged Warm Ischemia of the Whole Body
+This repository contains the codes used for the snRNA-Seq analysis in following publication: Cellular Recovery After Prolonged Warm Ischemia of the Whole Body

 DOI: